jdreaver/rules_terraform/README.md

   each root module, and `terraform_*_test` for each kind of test you want to run on your modules.

+## Features

+- Automatically download Terraform and provider binaries and cache them via bazel.
+- Cache test results like `terraform fmt -check` and `terraform validate` and only re-run them as needed.
+- Hermetically build Terraform dependencies, like external modules and providers.
+- Be explicit about Terraform module dependencies and use `bazel query` to build a DAG of module dependencies.
+- Auto-generate `backend` blocks and `terraform_remote_state` based on other modules' backend blocks.
+  - (TODO: This is currently only implemented for S3 and is inlined into the `test` code.
+Make this more general by e.g. providing a JSON object for backend config and passing that around.)

 ## TODO

 - Figure out how to make DAG of terraform roots